Elegant-Queueing/employee-version/README.md

  - (In progress) Click "View History" on profile page to see the career fairs and students the employee has visited

  ## Report a Bug
-  - Contact zhang008228@gmail.com with the following information -- Issue:
-  -- How to reproduce the bug:
-  -- Relevecancy of the bug (1 - 5):
+  - Contact zhang008228@gmail.com with the following information: Issue, How to reproduce the bug, Relevecancy of the bug (1 - 5)

   # Developer Guide
   ## Layout/Structure
    - HTML: index.html
    - Style: index.css
    - Script: index.js
-   - Backend Connection: backend-connection.js
+   - Backend Connection: backend_connection.js